 So if there is one downfall to drinking a lot of good craft beer, it has to be the little extra poundage it can add to your midsection if you’re not careful.
 Yep, the good old beer belly.
 It’s a never-ending battle to be able to consume lots of yummy craft beers, without causing too much damage on the scale.
-This is why when we planned a little brewery excursion to Boulder on Sunday July 7th, we decided to hike at least as much as we drank.
-Two great hikes, two great breweries.
-Seems like a fair trade-off, right?
-It may not get rid of the beer bellies we already have, but surely it will help adding to them.
+This is why when we planned a little brewery excursion to Boulder on Sunday, July 7th, we decided to hike at least as much as we drank.
+So a great hike at Bald Mountain was followed by craft beers at Twisted Pine Brewing Company.
+It was the perfect day!

 More about our Boulder trip in our next post.
 Until then, enjoy this feisty, fighting octopus from the Twisted Pines ladies room…